alexander-hamme/Naive_Bayes_Newsgroup_Classifier/README.md

 simple naive bayes implementation for the classic Usenet newsgroups text classification problem.
 <br>(project for Artificial Intelligence class.)

+the classifier's accuracy for the three methods tested (raw probabilities, m-estimate, and tf-idf weighted) were as follows:
+##### raw        - 10.069%
+##### m-estimate - 45.842%
+##### tf-idf     - 72.968%

-the classifier's final accuracy was 72.97%, using TF-IDF weighting method and m-estimate word probability equations.
+The highest accuracy was achieved using both the TF-IDF weighting method and the m-estimate word probability equations.

 -----